mnmnotmail/website/biz-b2b.md

 ### Problem

-Companies that provide vital services need to send time-sensitive and private information to customers, and respond to requests for support.
+Companies that provide vital services constantly send time-sensitive and private information to customers, and respond to requests for support.
 Today, such communication is largely mediated by third parties, like email hosts and social media sites.
-Companies only have direct, secure links with customers during browser sessions, which can only be initiated by the browser.
+Companies only have direct, secure links with customers during client-initiated browser sessions, and in some cases via custom phone apps.

-In the context of critical comms between businesses, these third parties add negative value.
+In the context of critical comms between businesses, third parties add negative value.

 Email hosts misinterpret messages as spam, hiding them.
 Email hosts and social media sites suffer outages, and regularly terminate user accounts without notice, often by accident.